rzuckerm/glotter2/doc/global-glotter2-configuration.rst

 Settings
 ========

 Settings are generic global settings.
 The following shows what settings are available and their purpose.
+These settings are all optional.
+If this section is omitted, all of its values are default.

 Acronym Scheme
 --------------

-- **Required**
+- **Optional**
 - **Format**: ``acronym_scheme: "value"``
 - **Default**: ``two_letter_limit``